LCRPG/lcrpg/brainstorm/defense.md

 of cards, then use the resulting sum to attempt to mitigate the attack.

 The number of cards that are flipped and selected can be modified by a character's inbuilt traits.
-For example, a monk-style character may get to look at more cards or select more cards when attempting to dodge.
+For example, a monk-style character may get to look at more cards or select more cards when attempting to dodge, but not when attempting to power through.

 ## Hit / Miss + Wounds
 When a character is hit with an attack or other damaging effect, they take a wound.
 Specific effects may have modifiers that inflict